 By the seventh day God completed His work which He had done, and He rested on the seventh day from all His work which He had done.Genesis 2:2(NASB)

 The second chapter gives greater detail of the magnificent events that took place in chapter 1.
-It provides depth and colour to the broad brushstrokes of creation - in particular, with regard to the formation of the man and woman - Adam and Eve, who were formed from the dust of the earth, in the image and likeness of God,.
+It provides depth and colour to the broad brushstrokes of creation - in particular with regard to the formation of the first man and woman, Adam and Eve, who were formed from the dust of the earth in the image and likeness of God.
 They were to be His representatives upon the earth - to care for it and to keep it.

-But nestled in between these two complementary chapters, on the creation of the first man and woman, we read that the heavens and the earth, and all the host of them, was finished.
-And on the seventh day, God ended His work which He had done, and rested on the seventh day from all His work - and God blessed the seventh day and sanctified it.
+But nestled in between these two complementary chapters on the creation of the first man and woman, we read: "The heavens and the earth, and all the host of them, was finished.
+And on the seventh day, God ended His work which He had done, and rested on the seventh day from all His work - and God blessed the seventh day and sanctified it."

-It was because of mans' sin that death was brought upon the whole of God's creation.
-It was sin that placed the whole of God's creation, under a terrible and eternal curse.
+When man sinned, death was brought upon the whole of God's creation.
+It was sin that placed the whole of God's creation under a terrible and eternal curse.

-Heavenly Father, thank You for the beautiful pictures of creation, in the early chapters of Genesis, where we discover Your plans and purposes for mankind will reach their final destination, when Jesus is King of kings and Lord of lords.
-Thank You for the many lessons we can learn from Your Sabbath rest.
-Thank You, that following Your day of rest, You began to work on Your new creation - and thank You that I am part of that new creation in Christ.
-Thank You that Jesus is my Sabbath rest, and that one day we will rule and reign with Him in His kingdom of perfect peace - thank You in Jesus name AMEN.
+Heavenly Father, thank You for the beautiful pictures of creation in the early chapters of Genesis, where I discover that Your plans and purposes for mankind will reach their final destination, when Jesus is King of kings and Lord of lords.
+Thank You for the many lessons I can learn from Your Sabbath rest and that following Your day of rest, You began to work on Your new creation.
+Thank You that I am part of that new creation in Christ, that Jesus is my Sabbath rest, and that one day we will rule and reign with Him in His kingdom of perfect peace.
+In Jesus' name, AMEN.